lukemorton/pieces/README.md

  - <h5>Produce styleguides for your rails applications</h5>
  - <h5>Mock up designs</h5>

-With Pieces, you define the view of your application with components.
+Define the view of your application with reusable components.
 Even your layout is just another component.
+Use Pieces to pull together these components into websites, styleguides and mock ups.

 ## Welcome early adopters